railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 :menuselection:`Form --> Menu` in the GTK client.
 You can choose the main menu and the dashboards there.

-.. tip:: Actions on the administrator's menu
+.. tip:: Actions on the Administrator's Menu

 	It is very easy to change the welcome page and the menu of the different users.
 	However, you should not change the main administrator's menu because you could make certain menus